amacfie/amacfie.github.io/_posts/2016-10-26-approximate_solomonoff_induction.md

 The question is, how?
 We could consider approximation algorithms for $$m$$, or approximation algorithms for a computable resource-bounded version $$m^t$$.
+Should we use worst-case error or expected error?
 Usually approximation algorithms are analyzed according to their error ratios, but for approximating $$m$$ we could also look at [statistical distance](https://en.wikipedia.org/wiki/Statistical_distance).
 Alternatively, we could approximate Kolmogorov complexity (or a